- Course Number:

 Course Activities and Design

-Course is conducted in a hospital setting, including contact with the therapeutic horticulture program and garden.
-Includes a combination of reading, lecture, discussion, observation and practice in the program and garden.
+Course is class web and on campus, including contact with the therapeutic horticulture programs and therapeutic gardens.
+Includes a combination of reading, lecture, discussion, observation and practice in the program and therapeutic garden.

 Outcome Assessment Strategies